 Our Radiology Network & Concierge Service is a system set up by Optelcon’s network to better manage the cost and service of highly utilized and expensive diagnostic procedures such as MRI, CT, Arthrograms, CTA, MRA, and P.E.T./CT Scans.
 Through our actively managed Radiology Network, we direct patients to highly credentialed imaging facilities at greatly reduced rates and pass these savings on to you.
 Optelcon’s network includes an executive management team and scheduling department with a combined experience of over 250,000 diagnostic claims managed which resulted in more than $250 million in savings Nationwide Coverage.

-Due to our innovative contracting strategy with our network providers, Optelcon’s network is able provide our facility partners with a more valuable relationship as compared to the standard network relationships that exist today.
+Due to our innovative contracting strategy with our network providers, Optelcon’s network is able to provide our facility partners with a more valuable relationship as compared to the standard network relationships that exist today.
 As a result, we can secure a more aggressive rate schedule and greater savings for our clients, while at the same time delivering higher service levels to members.

 What is a Radiology Network & Concierge Service?